Quality can be built in to your systems… and it should be.

 So… In relation to Good Distribution Practice Quality Management Systems, how do we build a good one?

-- Start with your essentials Standard Operating Procedures, ensuring that they are compliant with the EU Guidance to GDP, 2013/C 343/01.
+– Start with your essential Standard Operating Procedures, ensuring that they are compliant with the EU Guidance to GDP, 2013/C 343/01.
 Ensure that this reflect what you do!

-- Ensure you have sufficient, competent (and confident) personnel.
+– Ensure you have sufficient, competent (and confident) personnel – training is essential.

 – Make sure your facility is up to standard, and all equipment is serviced/maintained/calibrated/validated as required.

-- Understand your processes, and ensure that all responsibilities and duties are listed and have an available deputy.
-An organogram/organisation chart works well here.
+– Understand your processes, and ensure that all responsibilities and duties are listed (have an available deputy).
+An organisation chart works well here.

 – Break processes down into logical, bite size pieces.